 Your most import questions answered

-The trip will be led by an experienced Gene17kayaking appointed trip leader.
+The trip will be led by an experienced Gene17kayaking appointed course leader.

 In selecting suitable leaders, we not only look to ensure that they have the relevant qualifications but we also ensure that they have an excellent track record of white water paddling from around the world.